Sann-777/workflow-builder-ai/infrastructure/backend-setup/README.md

 This directory contains the Terraform configuration for creating the S3 bucket and DynamoDB table used for storing Terraform state.

-## ⚠️ Important

-**This setup should only be run ONCE** when initially setting up the infrastructure.
-It should NOT be run on every deployment.

 ## Resources Created

 - **S3 Bucket**: `workflow-builder-terraform-state` - Stores Terraform state files